 Size isn't everything, they say, but sometimes it's mighty impressive.
 The yearly Family Winemakers tasting in San Francisco has as one of its many claims to fame that it is the single largest tasting of California wines in the world.
-That alone would not be reason for excitement, were it not for the generally exceptional quality of the wines that are on offer, year after year.
-This year is the 20th anniversary of the tasting.
+That alone would not be reason for excitement, were it not for the generally very high quality of the wines that are on offer, year after year.

 If you've never been to a large public tasting of wine, then this might very well be the best one to experience for the first time.
 Such tastings are a fantastic way to learn about wine in a way that you simply can't anywhere else -- by tasting many dozens of wines in comparison with one another.

 So set aside a few hours on Sunday August 21st, buy a ticket, and enjoy some of the best that California has to offer.